By Matt Lalande in Accident Benefits (SABS) on August 05, 2021

 Your family doctor is often a good choice.

-Your insurance company is entitled to re-evaluate from time to time whether you remain entitled to collect income replacement benefits.
+It is important that you understand that your insurance company is entitled to re-evaluate from time to time whether you remain entitled to collect income replacement benefits.
 If your insurance company wishes to re-evaluate your continuing entitlement to income replacement benefits, it may request any or both of the following:

 Your insurance company can only stop paying your income replacement benefits in the following circumstances if: